deliveroo/deliveroo.engineering/README.md

     })();
     ```

-  - If your function has only one line inside, consider the following, for better redability:
+  - If your function has only one short line inside, consider the following, for better redability:

     ```javascript
       var oneliner = function oneliner() { return true; };